-7.6 Paper
+7.4 Papers

-Students will write one (1) paper (1000-1200 words), which will count towards the 2000 word General Education requirement.
-YOU MUST SUBMIT THIS ASSIGNMENT IN ORDER TO SATISFY THIS REQUIREMENT.
-This paper is argumentative in nature and require students to make their own case.
+Students will write two (2) papers, which will count towards the 2000 word General Education requirement.
+YOU MUST SUBMIT BOTH ASSIGNMENTS IN ORDER TO SATISFY THIS REQUIREMENT.
+Both assignments are argumentative in nature and require students to make their own case.
 Grades will be assigned accordingly.
 Topics will be provided.
+The lowest grade will be dropped.

-This paper will be accompanied by a video that explains the main ideas and arguments in the paper.
+PAPER 1 (400-500 words).
+Will be on a provided topic.
+Will be accompanied by a video that explains the main ideas and arguments in the paper.
+Students will raise questions about your paper.